ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

     * "Updated by" field

 ## Migrating Records from the Original App to the New App
 The is no one function to copy a Kintone App that includes the original Records.
-Ultimately, the App must be duplicated and the Records from the Original App be exported as a CSV file and imported into the New .
+Ultimately, the App must be duplicated, and the Records from the Original App be exported as a CSV file and imported into the New App.

   ⚠️ Caution
 * The App's **Export to file** and **Import from file** permissions are required.
   * By default, the **Import from file** permission is granted only to App Creators.
   * It is set using the [Permissions for App](https://get.kintone.help/k/en/user/app_settings/rights/app_rights.html) in the App settings page.
-* Some fields cannot be exported nor imported.
+* Some fields cannot be exported or imported.
   * For the full list, refer to the [Data Types That Can Be Imported or Exported](https://get.kintone.help/k/en/admin/other/import_export.html) help doc.

 ### Exporting App Data (Records) as a CSV file

 (1) Configure the View to list the desired records to be exported.

-(2) Click the option button `...` on the upper right of the screen, and then click **Export to File**.
+(2) Click the options button `...` on the upper right of the screen, and then click **Export to File**.
-  * If the **Export to File** button is not shown, the user does not have permission to export data to a file.
+  * If the **Export to File** Button is not shown, the user does not have permission to export data to a file.
   * ![App List View > Option Drop-down List > Export to File Button](img/data_export_img03.png)

 (3) Leave the **Include header row** option enabled.